Habits Course Step Three

 The first part, the trigger, is what you studied in lesson two and is usually defined by time, and/or preceding action, and/or location and/or people.

-Now that you have filled out the grid from lesson two, you know what triggers your routines and this will make it easier to spot other triggers and routines in the future.
+Now that you have filled out the grid from lesson two, you understand how triggers cause actions.
+This will make it easier to spot other triggers and actions in the future.

 The habit part is the easiest part to understand because most of us are already aware of it, but the trigger and reward parts are more obscure and few people understand them or are even aware of.
 Now that you are aware of the trigger part from the last lesson and the habit part because of your own familiarity with it, we can now focus more on the reward part of the habit loop.